harold-js/harold-website/src/docs/guides.md

 ## Posts JSON data

-There is a special `posts.json` file located in the `jsonData` directory.
-It will be populated on every markdown file change, keeps data about all posts in JSON format.
-This file is quite essential because the whole search engine uses it.
-It is its primary purpose in the Default theme, but you can use it for many other use cases.
-For example, for loading some posts dynamically or creating `load more` functionality.
-It could have many different use cases.
+There is a special `posts.json` file in the `jsonData` directory.
+Harold updates it whenever Markdown files change, and it contains data for all posts in JSON format.
+Ready templates use this file for search, but you can also use it for dynamic post loading, "load more" behavior, or other custom JavaScript features.

 ## Host from a subdirectory

-Suppose you need to host your blog created using Harold from subdirectory.
-For example, `www.mywebsite.com/blog/` then you would need to configure `hostDirName` in the `.haroldrc` file.
-Add there the name of your subfolder.
-The second thing is that you need to be aware of your paths (posts links, images, styles, etc.).
-The default Harold's templates support relative paths by default.
-It uses the `relativePath` handlebars helper for that.
-So it should work well in both cases when hosted from root and subdirectory.
+If you need to host a Harold site from a subdirectory, such as `www.mywebsite.com/blog/`, configure `hostDirName` in the `.haroldrc` file with the name of that subfolder.
+You also need to be aware of paths for post links, images, styles, and other assets.
+The default Harold templates support relative paths through the `relativePath` Handlebars helper, so they should work when hosted from the root or from a subdirectory.

 [Next: Custom templates](/docs/custom-templates.html)